Funchal Port • Gateway to the Beautiful Floating Garden

 Walkable Highlightes Near Funchal Port

-Funchal is one of the most pedestrian-friendly ports in Europe, with most major sights clustered along the flat waterfront or just a few blocks inland.
-Because of this, exploring on foot is both easy and enjoyable.
-Most cruise ships dock at the Pontinha terminal, putting you within a short 15- to 20-minute stroll of the city’s historic heart.
+The city is a very pedestrian-friendly port, with most major sights clustered along the flat waterfront or just a few blocks inland.
+So this makes exploring on foot is both easy and enjoyable.
+Most cruise ships also dock at the Pontinha terminal, putting you within a short 15- to 20-minute stroll of the city’s historic heart.

 Near the Port Entrance (0–10 Minute Walk)